akgunduz/benchpar/README.md

 # BenchPar - A benchmark utility with parallelization capabilities

 BenchPar is a commandline utility that make benchmarks on three different algorithms; matrix, scan and convolution, using both cpu and gpu parallelization capabilities of the host system.
-Beside it can also becnhmark power consumption if necessary modules exists in the system.
+Beside it can also benchmark power consumption if necessary modules exists in the system.

 ### Requirements